rajos29/NIH-ChestX-ray14-Thoracic-Radiograph-Analysis-with-Dashboard-Visualizer/README.md

 ---
 ## Data Source and Attribution

-This project uses metadata and image data derived from the **NIH ChestX-ray dataset**, the specific derivation this project is using a subset of the full dataset known as "ChestX-ray8".
+This project uses metadata and image data derived from the **NIH ChestX-ray dataset**, the specific derivation this project is using is a subset of the full dataset known as "ChestX-ray8".

 ### Original Dataset